Man accused of role in Las Vegas woman's disappearance takes plea deal

 She added, "Chemo gets 10 years.
 He still gets to get out and live his life and raise his children.
 My sister never gets that chance again."

-Cindy Rivera, a mother of two, disappeared in June 2012 from a home on Peggy Lane in Las Vegas, where she and her mother were live-in caretakers for an ailing man.
+Cindy Rivera, who was a mother of two, was 19 when she disappeared in June 2012 from a home on Peggy Lane in Las Vegas, where she and her mother were live-in caretakers for an ailing man.
 Police believe she was abducted by her ex-husband, Christopher Trujillo, with help from Ortiz, and then killed by Trujillo, who was the father of one of her children.

 Her body was never recovered, and no one was charged in the case for years.